{“content”: “

 “We are facing a profound crisis of confidence today, one that I believe will extend for decades to come.”

 The word “decades” in Gargash’s formulation is not diplomatic hyperbole in a system where diplomatic language is precise.
-He is telling Riyadh — and the rest of the GCC — that what happened this week is not a tantrum.
+He is telling Riyadh u2014 and the rest of the GCC u2014 that what happened this week is not a tantrum.
 It is a structural realignment that Abu Dhabi expects to outlast the war, the ceasefire, and whatever institutional architecture emerges from both.

 The adversary perspective frames it differently.
-From Moscow’s vantage point, the UAE exit “damages the Saudi-Russia production-management machine” — a machine Russia needs because Urals at $34.52 is destroying its federal budget.
+From Moscow’s vantage point, the UAE exit “damages the Saudi-Russia production-management machine” u2014 a machine Russia needs because Urals at $34.52 is destroying its federal budget.
 Tehran and Moscow both benefit from GCC fracture, though for different reasons: Iran because division weakens collective containment, Russia because a fragmented OPEC is less capable of managing the price floor Moscow requires.
 ADNOC CEO Sultan Al Jaber offered what may be the exit’s epitaph: “This moment requires clarity.
 So let’s be clear: the Strait of Hormuz is not open.
 Access is being restricted, conditioned and controlled.”
+Iran has since added a legal dimension to that control: a $270 billion counter-reparations claim at the UN Security Council against Saudi Arabia and five other Arab states, citing CENTCOM’s own commendations as the evidentiary basis for co-belligerence.

 Frequently Asked Questions